 In order for my office to assist you with a federal agency, federal law requires that you fill out a privacy act form so that we may act on your behalf.
-Click here for the privacy act form.
+Click here to fill out privacy form.

 How to obtain assistance from my office: